shiv32/cpp17/README.md

 5 of the Most Useful Graphical Git Clients for Linux [Graphical Git Clients for Linux](https://www.maketecheasier.com/6-useful-graphical-git-client-for-linux/)

-Linter to detect & fix coding issues locally in C++ [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode)
+VS Code Linter to detect & fix coding issues locally in C++ [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode)
 Note: SonarLint take some time to detect issue so wait few second after open the code.
       In VS Code bottom you will see sonarLint tag.